meegpipe/meegpipe/tutorials/batman/splitting_raw_data.md

 ![splitting strategy](./img/batman_protocol_subblock.png "splitting strategy")

-Thus we can define the use the following strategy to split the files:
+Thus we can use the following strategy to split the files:

 1. Select the first `PVT` event within every _PVT_ sub-block.
-This step should produce a set of 12 such events.
+This step should produce 12 such events.

 2. For each event selected in 1., let's assume that the time of the event is `t`.
    Then, produce four splits:

     2.1.
 The _Baseline_ split starts 9 `t` and has a duration of 9 mins.
     2.2.
 The _PVT_ split starts at `t` and has a duration of 7 mins.
     2.3.
 The _RS_ split starts 7 mins after `t` and has a duration of 5 mins.